 What Is Comparable to NetSuite?

-What Are the Four Main Types of ERP Systems?
+What Are the Main Types of ERP Systems?

 Cloud: Hosted online and accessible from anywhere.
 Easy to scale and usually the most cost-effective starting point for growing businesses.